Huegoxaga/notes/networking/cisco.md

   - This is where the access IP address or the management IP located
 - `router rip`(Router Only), enter the Routing Configuration Mode for `RIP` protocal.
 - `vlan 1`(Switch Only), create VLAN(if not exist) and enter the VLAN Configuration Mode for `vlan 1`.
+- `interface Loopback 0`(Router Only) enable a lookback interface and change its state to up, then enter loopback config mode
+- `interface serial 0` (Router Only) enter the serial config mode

 ##### Interface Configuration Commands

 - `ip address 10.1.1.1 255.255.255.0` set management IP for the interface.
 - `shutdown` administratively shutdown a port.
   - open a port using negating command `no`
+- `cdp enable` enable cdp for a certain port
+- `lldp receive` allows the port to receive lldp info from other devices.
+- `lldp transmit` allows the port to receive and send lldp info with other devices.
+- Switch Only Commands
   - `switchport mode access` set port to access mode to connect the port to end device
   - `switchport mode trunk` set port to trunk mode to connection the port to another switch
   - DTP config
     - `switchport mode dynamic desirable`
     - `switchport mode dynamic auto`
     - `switchport nonegotiate`
   - Assign a port to VLAN
     - `switchport mode access` only ports in access mode can be in a VLAN
     - `switchport access vlan <NO>` assign the port to a VLAN
       - will create new VLAN if the VLAN number does not exist

 ##### VLAN Configuration Commands